-Togarashi no Tane vs Kaki no Tane: Japanese rice crackers
+Togarashi no Tane vs. Kaki no Tane Rice Crackers

-Kaki no Tane and Togarashi no Tane are both spicy rice crackers produced and sold by Japanese confectionery companies whose head offices are both in Niigata Prefecture where I live.
+Kaki no Tane and Togarashi no Tane are both spicy rice crackers from confectionery companies whose head offices are in Niigata Prefecture, where I live.

-As for the taste, Kaki no Tane has the perfect balance between savory and spice.
-It only has mild heat.
+As for the taste, Kaki no Tane is deliciously savory with mild spiciness/heat.

-In contrast, as its name and appearance claim, Togarashi no Tane uses lots of red chili peppers and is quite hot and spicy.
-But to me, this one is more addictive than Kaki no Tane.
+In contrast, Togarashi no Tane is pretty hot.
+But to me, this treat is more addictive than Kaki no Tane.

 Lastly, let’s see the ingredients.
 According to the official site of Naniwaya Confectionery, the ingredients used in their Kaki no Tane are as follows.

 |Mochi-Gome glutinous rice, Non-glutinous Uruchi rice, Starch, Soy sauce, Starch decomposition product, Salt, Reduced starch syrup, Flavoring, Red chili pepper, Modified starch, Seasoning (including Amino acid), Caramel pigment, Monascus color, Paprika pigment, Emulsifier|

 Meanwhile, based on the list, the ingredients used in the Echigo Seika Togarashi no Tane cracker are as follows.